HMD Global: Reception

 The highlights of HMD's Nokia smartphones have been build-quality and design.
 TechRadar noted the premium build of the Nokia 5, despite its low cost, whereas GSMArena said, that the Nokia 6 was "built like a tank."
 Juho Sarvikas, chief product officer at HMD, said "it has the build quality that you expect from Nokia."
 The result of a Nokia 6 build has been called an "aluminium unibody with the highest level of visual and structural quality."
 TechRadar called Nokia 8 "one of the most – if not the most – beautiful phones we've ever seen with the Nokia branding emblazoned on the rear."

 HMD have also been initially praised for its commitment of providing zero-day and monthly security patches, as well as stock Android without an additional user interface.
 However starting around late 2020 and early 2021, several Nokia smartphone updates to Android 11 were delayed to Q2 2021 (and beyond).
 In late 2021, HMD announced the high end Nokia 9 PureView devices will not receive an update to Android 11 after all, resulting to HMD offering affected customers a 50% discount on a Nokia X family device.
 This goes with a strong consumer dissatisfaction in recent time.
 Advertisement on instant updates has been reduced in a large scale on HMD's Nokia website.

 The Nokia 3310 reboot has been praised as a clever marketing strategy that revived interest in the brand, with one analyst calling it a "PR stunt."

 According to ZDNet on 5 March 2020, Nokia smartphones ranked second highest in resale value in 2019, just below iPhone.
 The average depreciation rate in 2019 was 27.68%, the lowest among Android smartphone brands.

 A common criticism of some of the Nokia smartphones has been the choice of system-on-chips (SoCs) on several models.
 The original lineup, Nokia 3, 5, and 6, uses an older entry-level SoC, which put a strain on software performance.
 The 2019 models Nokia 6.2, 7.2, and 9 PureView uses the older Qualcomm Snapdragon SoCs from 2017 to 2018.
 Analysts have also noted the new Nokia 3310 as being "overpriced," and that similar basic phones can be bought for almost half the price.
+Cheaper counterfeit versions of the new Nokia 3310 have been produced due to the model's popularity.